Interactive Multimedia Report (IMR)

 The Advanced Measurement Viewing Option involves the user being able to view measurements that are not presentation states.

-A Report Reader that supports the Advanced Measurement Viewing Option shall be able to display measurement objects that are not presentation states.
+A Report Reader that supports the Advanced Measurement Viewing Option SHALL be able to display measurement objects that are not presentation states.

-A Report Reader that supports this option shall support the Display Analysis Result [RAD-136] transaction.
+A Report Reader that supports this option SHALL support the Display Analysis Result [RAD-136] transaction.

 Note: The Display Analysis Result [RAD-136] transaction is defined in the AI Results Supplement.